fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 })
 ```

 Cypress runs the tests in the order they are in the code.
-So first it runs <i>user can log in</i>, where the user logs in.
+So first it runs <i>user can login</i>, where the user logs in.
 Then cypress will run <i>a new note can be created</i> for which a <i>beforeEach</i> block logs in as well.
 Why do this?
 Isn't the user logged in after the first test?
 No, because <i>each</i> test starts from zero as far as the browser is concerned.
 All changes to the browser's state are reversed after each test.